elfhosted/elfhosted.com/docs/app/seafile.md

 ## How do I use it?

-Once you've enabled it in [your account](https://elfhosted.com/tenant/apps/0), launch the app via your dashboard.

 Upon first login, you'll be prompted for credentials.
 Your credentials have been pre-setup as follows:

 * User: `<email you used on signup>`